fastly/terraform-provider-fastly/docs/resources/service_dynamic_snippet_content.md

 ~> **Warning:** Terraform will take precedence over any changes you make through the API.
 Such changes are likely to be reversed if you run Terraform again.

 ~> **Note:** By default the Terraform provider allows you to externally manage the snippets via API or UI.
-If you wish to apply your changes in the HCL, then you should explicitly set the `manage_snipptes` attribute.
+If you wish to apply your changes in the HCL, then you should explicitly set the `manage_snippets` attribute.
 An example of this configuration is provided below.

 ## Example Usage (Terraform >= 0.12.6)